mjucker/MiMA/docs/GettingStarted.md

 In fact, it even includes that exact model with a namelist switch flag.
 The major development step of MiMA is the replacement of the gray radiation scheme with a full radiative transfer code.
 For maximum portability and generality, that radiative transfer code is the Rapid Radiative Transfer Model [RRTM](http://rtweb.aer.com/rrtm_frame.html), developed by AER, and described in the references below.

 ## Downloading source
 You can download MiMA for free.
-However, we ask that you cite [all relevant references](https://mjucker.github.io/MiMA/Readme.md#References) with any publications that might result from its use.
+However, we ask that you cite all relevant references given on the [front page](https://mjucker.github.com/MiMA/) with any publications that might result from its use.

 Get the latest version from [GitHub](https://github.com/mjucker/MiMA/releases/latest).

 ## Compiling

 * Dependencies
-  * The code in its present form will only compile with Intel ifort and icc compilers.
-This description will assume ifort and icc are available.
+  * The code in its present form will only compile with Intel `ifort` and `icc` compilers.
+This description will assume `ifort` and `icc` are available.
-  * MiMA reads and writes to netCDF, so netcdf needs to be installed on the system.
+  * MiMA reads and writes to `netCDF`, so `netCDF` needs to be installed on the system.
-  * Being parallel, MPI needs to be there too.
+  * Being parallel, `MPI` needs to be there too.
   * The flags need to be adjusted in the `bin/mkmf.template.$PLATFORM` file of choice.
 Typically, `$PLATFORM` will be slightly different on each machine, as libraries may not be found at the same location.

 * Compilation flags: The relevant flags are defined in `bin/mkmf.template.$PLATFORM`, and might or might not use environment variables.
-For instance, netCDF libraries or debug flags could be read from environment variables for more dynamic compilation.
+For instance, `netCDF` libraries or debug flags could be read from environment variables for more dynamic compilation.
 The first thing to do is to create an appropriate `mkmf.template.something`, which contains the relevant flags.
 Look at some of the template files that are already there to get an idea how to set the flags.

 * Compile script: A compilescript is provided in `exp/compilescript.csh`.
 Make sure to set the first variable, `platform`, to whatever name you gave the mkmf template in the previous step.
 In our example, set it to `something`.
 The output executable will be in `exp/exec.$PLATFORM/mima.x`